Consumer Medicine Information

 What it looks like

 Predsolone 1 mg tablets are white, scored, round and flat.
-They are marked with "PL/1" on one side.
-Available in bottles of 100 tablets.
+They are marked with "PL/1" on one side and plain on the other.
+Available in HDPE bottles of 100 tablets.

 Each tablet contains 1 mg of prednisolone.